TikhonenkoVV/san-andreas-tweets/README.md

 ![](./assets/screenshot2.jpg)

-6. The "FOLLOW"/"FOLLOWING" button allows you to follow or unsubscribe from tweets
+6. The "FOLLOW"/"FOLLOWING" buttons allows you to follow or unsubscribe from tweets

 ![](./assets/screenshot3.jpg)